DustNet: A Wireless Network of Ultrasonic Neural Implants: Measurement Results

 An example Config Mode waveform ($V_{PZ}$) and the corresponding backscatter received at the external interrogator ($V_{RX}$) are shown in Fig. \ref{fig_config_mode_wv}. $V_{PZ}$ is recorded at the piezo terminals, and the modulated uplink section is received as $V_{RX}$ after 1 ToF.
 The header and chip ID backscattered by the uplink modulator are clearly seen in both $V_{PZ}$ and $V_{RX}$.
 Because the carrier frequency is equal to $f_p$, a high $V_{PZ}$ results in a low $\Gamma_p$ and thus a low $V_{RX}$.

 To validate the multi-implant TDMA protocol, each implant transmits PRBS data from its on-chip LFSR.
 A sample set of backscattered Uplink Mode waveforms are shown in Fig. \ref{fig_multi_implant_test}(a), in which the system is configured to support 8 total implants with data transmission enabled for 4 implants.
 Amplitude modulation for each transmitting implant is clearly demonstrated in the recorded backscatter.
 The recorded $V_{PZ}$ for implant 1 is also shown in Fig. \ref{fig_multi_implant_test}(a).
 Because $N_{implants}=8$ is set in Config Mode, each implant backscatters its data once out of every 8 pulses.
 Eye diagrams for the 16-level ASK backscatter received from each implant using are shown in Fig. \ref{fig_multi_implant_test}(b).
-The ASK levels are clearly separable, indicating that no errors are made during transmission.
+The ASK levels are clearly separable, indicating that no errors are made during transmission and that the system would be able to tolerate decreases in packet amplitude due to misalignment.
 The peak envelope voltage received from each implant varies slightly due to mismatch across the implant ICs and piezos.
 However, unlike for CDMA protocols, this does not pose an issue to decoding because packets received from different piezos are processed separately, and a set of ASK thresholds are generated for each chip.
-Each implant transmits 24 4-bit symbols (96 total bits) during each set of 8 US pulses (duration: 1.9ms).
-This corresponds to a per-implant data rate of 50kb/s; with the system capable of supporting 8 total implants, these measurements demonstrate a total system data rate of 400 kb/s.
+Each implant transmits 24 4-bit symbols of neural data (96 total bits) during each set of 8 US pulses (duration: 1.9ms).
+This corresponds to a per-implant data rate of 50kb/s; with 4 transmitting implants, this demonstrates a measured data rate of 200kb/s.
+Although the experimental setup utilizes fewer physical implants to emulate the 8-slot TDMA frame, this rigorously validates the system's scalability because the TDMA protocol isolates each node's uplink in time and the interrogator processes each timeslot independently.
+Furthermore, the on-chip FIFO ensures that data generated during each of the idle slots is buffered without data loss, demonstrating that the architecture can support a fully populated 8-node network with 400 kb/s total link data rate.

 A histogram of received backscatter voltages from 827 Uplink Mode packets transmitted by a single implant and a fitted probability distribution (PDF) is shown in Fig. \ref{fig_single_measurement}(a).
-The voltage levels are clearly separable and the PDF shows 16 distinct peaks.
+The voltage levels are clearly separable and the PDF shows 16 distinct peaks, corresponding to the echo amplitudes generated by each of the 16 I-DAC levels.
 A plot of the reconstructed data and golden reference data is shown in Fig. \ref{fig_single_measurement}(b); there are no errors in the transmitted data stream.
 The data stream consists of 6616 8-bit samples, yielding a BER of $\leq$1.89E-5.

 To demonstrate end-to-end functionality, the AFE inputs of two implants are connected to an arbitrary function generator programmed to output simulated, slowed neural waveforms.
 The 8 MSBs of the on-chip ADC outputs are then transmitted over the US link.
 Fig. \ref{fig_ADC_reconstruct} shows the time-aligned simulated neural waveforms and reconstructed ADC outputs for both implants; the ADC sampling rate is approximately 6.25 kHz for both implants, yielding a data rate of 50 kb/s for each implant.